 While not listed among the “most frequently used” methods, P6’s MFP analysis option is briefly addressed by the RP in the context of identifying near-critical paths.
 BPC Logic Filter performs similar analyses for MSP schedules.

 Finally, educating senior stakeholders on the subtle difference between “schedule critical” and “critical” is always one of the first issues faced when implementing systematic project management in non-project focused organizations.
-The Practice Standard’s several conflicting definitions of Critical Activities tend to confuse rather than clarify this distinction.
-Only the simplest definition, “any schedule activity on a critical path in a project schedule,” should be used.
+The Practice Standard’s several conflicting definitions of critical activities tend to confuse rather than clarify this distinction.

 The NDIA’s Integrated Program Management Division has maintained a Planning & Scheduling Excellence Guide (PASEG), with Version 3.0 published in 2016.
 The PASEG 3.0 includes the following key definitions:

-The second clause of each definition – which presumes a single calendar – is included in the Schedule Analysis chapter but is excluded from the formal definition in Appendix A. Timenow is effectively the Data Date / Status Date.
+The second clause of each definition – which presumes a single calendar – is included in the Schedule Analysis chapter but is excluded from the formal definition in Appendix A. Timenow is effectively the data/status date.
 The PASEG does not define or mention critical task/activity as distinct from a “task on the critical path.”

 The PASEG notes, “Some of the major schedule software tools have the ability to identify and display critical and driving paths.
 Additionally, there are many options available for add-in/bolt-on tools that work with the schedule software to assist in this analysis.”
 [I suppose BPC Logic Filter would be one of the mentioned add-in tools for Microsoft Project.]